akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 - **hackney** (An ordinary, hired horse)
 - **sumpter** (A packhorse for carrying baggage)
 - **marshal** (Originally a horse-servant; later a high official)
+- **colonnade** (A long sequence of stone pillars supporting a roof, providing a sheltered walkway around the garden)
+- **vielle** (A five-stringed ancestor of the violin, played against the chest to produce a rich, reedy tone)
+- **drone** (A sustained, low-pitched hum produced by a single string, providing a constant foundation for the melody)
+- **harp** (A small, lap-held frame of wood and gut-string, used for the high, clear notes of the court)
+- **shawm** (A piercing, double-reed woodwind used for loud, outdoor signals or noisy indoor feasts)
+- **tabor** (A small, snare-less drum hit with a single stick to provide a sharp, repetitive rhythm)
+- **minstrels’ gallery** (A raised wooden balcony located above the main entrance of a Great Hall, used to loft music over the diners)
+- **screens passage** (The screened-off service area between the kitchen and the Great Hall, which prevented drafts and noise from reaching the nobility)
+- **psaltery** (A plucked string instrument with a flat sounding-board, known for its bright, bell-like clarity)
+- **recorder** (A simple wooden flute that provided a high, clear bird-like tone)
+- **ensemble** (A group, especially a group of musicians)
+- **symphonia** (A hurdy-gurdy instrument; a wooden box with crank-turned wheel that rubs against strings to produce a continuous, bagpipe-like drone and a sharp melody)
+- **thrum** (A continuous rhythmic humming sound)

 ---